Extending machine learning model for implicit solvation to free energy calculations: Results

 A similar trend is observed by GBn2 which maximizes at 4ps.
 However, the GBn2 seems to increase in accuracy beyond 200,000 timesteps or 0.4 ns.
 The practicality past this point may be questioned as GBn2 as computational efficiency is drastically outweighed.
 While the trends displayed for GBn2 are unexplained, the similar trend in LSNN can possibly also be attributed to utilizing GBn2 parameters within the model.
 Future iterations of LSNN will utilize OBC2 parameters instead.
 In contrast, OBC2 resembles a graph where additional simulation time always leads to higher accuracy, as expected.
 Based on these results, we selected a simulation time of 10 ps as the optimal balance between speed and accuracy for OBC2.

-For benchmarking, Alchemlyb (CITE https://joss.theoj.org/papers/10.21105/joss.06934) was used to decorrelate and remove uncorrelated simulation frames, compute binding affinities with MBAR, and generate MBAR overlap matrices with the appropriate $u_nk$ values \cite{Wu2024}.
+For benchmarking, Alchemlyb was used to decorrelate and remove uncorrelated simulation frames, compute binding affinities with MBAR, and generate MBAR overlap matrices with the appropriate $u_nk$ values \cite{Wu2024}.
 All simulation calculations were performed using similar scripts (available on GitHub) with the optimal hyperparameters outlined above.
 Any samples yielding NaN values during simulations or exceeding large $\Delta$G values ( >|100| kcals) were excluded from results and automatically considered as failures.